llwg/trip1/korea.md

 the experience was chill and i ate well. even though i probably could have happily eaten another bowl of rice but i didnt want to order one. i payed and left and then went to booked motel.

-I arrived at motel , the person behind desk was watching video in a place that did not have direct line-of-sight with where i was standing. so i just stood there for a while listening to the asmr of them watching their video , some guy outside talking on phone in foreign language (idk what language), and city ambiance. eventually i walked out the motel and like looked to see that this was the right place . and then walked in. and then the person behind the desk saw me through the window and them attended to the Front Desk. after they noticed that i Couldnt Speak Korean they walked me through the entire checkin process fully in English.
+I arrived at motel , the person behind desk was watching video in a place that did not have direct line-of-sight with where i was standing. so i just stood there for a while listening to the asmr of them watching their video , some guy outside talking on phone in foreign language (idk what language), and city ambiance. eventually i walked out the motel and like looked to see that this was the right place . and then walked back in. and then the person behind the desk saw me through the window and them attended to the Front Desk. after they noticed that i Couldnt Speak Korean they walked me through the entire checkin process fully in English.
 I got my key and went up to My Room.

 ![9.18 20:28 GMT+9: room pic. it cost USD18.25](pics/20230918_202846.jpg)